All About The Fairways

 At that time the late Andy Creighton

-managed the band and Tom changed the band's name to Gary Street and
+managed the band and in March, 1970 Tom changed the band's name to Gary Street and

 the Tom Kelly Sound.
 In an article in Spotlight in March,

-1970, the changed was explained by founder Tom Kelly, "With a
+the change was explained by founder Tom Kelly, "With a

 country and western image, Abilene was fine, but since Gary joined